Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Introduction

 Since a multi-linear array can always be re-arranged into a matrix, tensor completion can also be re-formulated as matrix completion.
-Along this direction are some representable works \citep{liu2012tensor, song2019tensor, yuan2017incoherent, gandy2011tensor}.
+Along this direction are some representable works \citep{liu2012tensor, song2019tensor, yuan2017incoherent, gandy2011tensor,mu2014square}.
 These methods, while easy to implement (borrowing state-of-art conclusions from matrix completion), suffer from unnecessarily high computational cost because the intrinsic tensor structure is abandoned and the resultant matrix lies in a much higher dimensional space.
 To overcome these issues, methods for tensor completion better act on the low-rank tensor structure {\it directly}.
 Unlike matrices whose ranks are universally defined, there exist multiple widely-accepted definitions of the rank(s) for tensors and, hence, different formats of tensor decomposition.
 Existing literature of tensor completion, especially those with theoretical investigations, mainly focus on the CP format and Tucker format.
 The CP decomposition of a tensor seeks a representation by the sum of a minimal number, called the CP rank, of rank-one tensors.
 Under the assumption that the underlying tensor is CP decomposable with $r$ {\it orthogonal} components, \citet{jain2014provable} proposed a fast alternating minimization algorithm for {\it exactly} completing a $d\times d\times d$ tensor using merely $O(\kappa_0^4r^5d^{3/2}\cdot\textrm{ Polylog(d)})$ randomly observed entries, where $\kappa_0$ denotes the tensor condition number (see formal definition in Section \ref{sec:pre}).
 Later, \citet{barak2016noisy} introduced a semi-definite programming, referred to as the sum-of-squares (SOS) hierarchy, and demonstrated that this polynomial-time method can {\it approximately} recover the tensor using a similar number of observed entries, even if the CP components are not orthogonal.
-Then, in the work of \citet{potechin2017exact}, the authors further proved that, with orthogonal CP components, SOS method can {\it exactly} recover the tensor by observing $O(rd^{3/2}\cdot\textrm{ Polylog(d)})$ randomly sampled entries.
+Then, in \citet{potechin2017exact}, the authors further proved that, with orthogonal CP components, SOS method can {\it exactly} recover the tensor by observing $O(rd^{3/2}\cdot\textrm{ Polylog(d)})$ randomly sampled entries. \cite{kivva2020exact} focused on the regime $r>d$ and proved that exact completion from $O(rd^{3/2}\cdot\textrm{ Polylog(d)})$ samples for random tensors with CP rank less than $r$ is possible with high probability using SOS.
 Even though SOS is a {\it provably} polynomial-time method, it usually runs very slowly making it impractical for real-world applications.
 Meanwhile, the orthogonal decomposability is a rather restrictive assumption.
 Still restricted to the CP format, a spectral algorithm was proposed by \citet{montanari2018spectral} which {\it approximately} recovers the tensor under a sample size requirement comparable to \citet{potechin2017exact}.
 The spectral algorithm runs very fast, so it is more scalable to large tensors.
 More recently, based on many sample splittings, \citet{liu2020tensor} proposed an algorithm, combining both non-convex and convex ideas, to {\it exactly} recover a tensor with robust linearly independent components.
-And there are many other representable works \citep{bi2018multilayer,ibriga2021covariate,sun2017provable,cai2020uncertainty}.
+Other representable works include \cite{bi2018multilayer,ibriga2021covariate,sun2017provable,cai2020uncertainty} and etc.